ALBA-Synchrotron/MARTApp/quick_launch_manual.md

 docker run -e DISPLAY=$DISPLAY \
            -v "/tmp/.X11-unix/:/tmp/.X11-unix/" \
            -v "SOURCE:DESTINATION" \
+           --gpus all \
            ghcr.io/alba-synchrotron/martapp:latest
 ```
 - `-e DISPLAY=$DISPLAY` allows us to access the display for the GUI.
 - `-v "/tmp/.X11-unix/:/tmp/.X11-unix/"` allows us to forward X11.
 - `-v "SOURCE:DESTINATION"` allows us to access SOURCE path (on our machine) as the path indicated in DESTINATION.
+For example, `-v "/homelocal/user/data/:/data"` will map `/homelocal/user/data/` to `/data` in the application interface.
+- `--gpus all` enables the application to utilize the GPU during reconstruction, thereby improving performance.
+More information [here](https://docs.docker.com/engine/containers/resource_constraints/#gpu).
 </details>

 <details>